-To understand this, we study the mechanisms by which gut microbes regulate critical immune components in the tumor microenvironment (TME), the ecosystem surrounding cancer cells.
-Our publications and preliminary data indicate that gut commensal microbes shape the immune landscape in the TME.
-However, how gut microbes regulate these cellular processes remains poorly defined.
-By integrating gnotobiotic mouse models with our expertise in fundamental immunology, we aim to uncover the mechanisms by which commensal microbes and their metabolites modulate anti-tumor immunity within the framework of cancer immunotherapy
+To explore these mechanisms, Dr. Park’s team examines how gut microbes regulate key immune components within the TME, the complex ecosystem that surrounds cancer cells.
+Their publications and preliminary findings indicate that gut commensals significantly shape the immune landscape in tumors, although the precise molecular and cellular processes remain poorly understood.
+By integrating gnotobiotic mouse models with a strong foundation in fundamental immunology, Dr. Park’s lab aims to uncover how commensal microbes and their metabolites modulate anti-tumor immunity in the context of cancer immunotherapy.

-The first direction of our studies is to dissect the signaling mechanisms by which specific gut microbes regulate immune cells in the TME.
-We aim to identify signaling receptors and mediators that link gut microbial signals to changes in tumor-infiltrating immune cells such as PD-L2/RGMb modulation that we have reported.
-Additionally, our lab is interested in the molecular and cellular mechanisms by which these signaling pathways modulate T cell responses.
-We will further examine whether the commensal-dependent immune mechanisms play an important role in other contexts, such as chronic viral infection.
+One major direction of Dr. Park’s research focuses on dissecting the signaling pathways through which specific gut microbes influence immune cells in the TME.
+The lab aims to identify signaling receptors and mediators that translate microbial cues into changes in tumor-infiltrating immune cells, such as the PD-L2/RGMb modulation reported in their previous work.
+Additionally, the lab investigates how these pathways affect T cell responses and explores whether commensal-dependent immune mechanisms also play a role in other disease settings, such as chronic viral infections.

 Harvard Medical School